• Skip to primary navigation

 Can I Make it Dairy Free?

-Yes, you can make this recipe dairy free with a few simple swaps.
-The good news is that Bob’s Red Mill 1-to-1 Gluten-Free Flour blend is already dairy free.
+You can make this recipe dairy free with a few simple swaps.
+The good news is that Bob’s Red Mill 1-to-1 Gluten-Free Flour blend is dairy-free.

-First, you’ll of course want to use dairy-free butter.
-I like to use the vegan butter by Earth Balance.
-It’s the perfect butter substitute.
+First, you’ll, of course, want to use dairy-free butter.
+I like to use the vegan butter by Country Crock or Earth Balance.
+Both make the perfect butter substitute.

-Third, you can use dairy-free heavy whipping cream (Silk makes one), or you can buy dairy-free whipped cream and call it a day.
-Redi-whip makes a coconut milk whip cream that is phenomenal.
+Third, you can use dairy-free heavy whipping cream (Country Crock makes a plant-based heavy whipping cream), or you can buy dairy-free whipped cream and call it a day.
+Redi-whip makes a coconut milk whipped cream that is phenomenal.

 Can I Use Another Flour Blend?